bibig/jsoncan/README.md

 + load seamlessly with zero config.
 + if you are developing a project demo or a static site, or based on small data project like company offical sites, jsoncan is quite useful.
 + all the data is saved in json files, it's like a cache system, and it works the way.
-+ using in the right place, it will be convient, fast and effective.
++ using in the right place, it will be convenient, fast and effective.

 ## Install